-- Bandage scissors.
+- Bandage scissors

-- Stethoscope.
+- Stethoscope

 - Penlight

-- Watch with a second hand
+- A watch with a second hand

-- Writing pen (black)
+- Writing pen (black ink)

-- Small pocket-sized writing pad or e-book
+• Small pocket-sized writing pad or e-book

-Hair Care/ Jewelry and Nail Care
+Hair Care/ Jewelry/Nail Care/Cosmetics

-Hair neatly styled and off the face and uniform collar pulled back into a pony tail- no brightly colored hair (i.e., blue, red, etc.)

-- Minimum make-up.
-All body tattoos should not be visible when student is in clinical uniform - Scents: avoid wearing any detectable odors or fragrances no perfume or cologne (as it may cause some patients to become ill) - Acceptable: small post earrings, wedding band, & simple watch with a second hand and short, well-manicured nails no nail polish, natural eyelashes- no eyelash extensions. - Unacceptable: chipped: acrylic wraps or nails, bright colored nails, long nails, or piercings/other jewelry - Unacceptable: any attire deemed inappropriate by the hospital or nursing department. - Good hygiene and neat appearance of the entire body are required. - Note: Student is considered to be out of uniform for any infraction of the above policies.
+- Hair neatly styled and off of the face and uniform collar and pulled back into a pony tail no brightly colored hair (i.e., blue, red, etc.) - Minimum make-up.
+All body tattoos should not be visible when student is in clinical uniform. - Acceptable: small post earrings, wedding band, a simple watch with a second hand, short, well-manicured nails - no nail polish, natural eyelashes - no eyelash extensions. - Unacceptable: chipped: acrylic wraps or nails, bright colored nails, long nails, or piercings/otherjewelry. - Unacceptable: any attire deemed inappropriate by the hospital or Department of Nursing. - Good hygiene and neat appearance of the entire body are required. - Note: Student is considered to be out of uniform for any infraction of the above policies.
 Instructors are authorized to send a student home for infraction of dress code policies.
 An anecdotal note will be placed in student's file. - Policies subject to change as situations in the department change (Ex.
 New student issues arising that warrant policy changes)